 (C) If neither of the two above exist on a week, I'll run a story from one of the books I have for sale at Rogue Moon (I'll advertise the bare fact at Fantasy World).
 Practically all of my fan stories have been "Rogue Moon material" (which says something revealing about the human race, maybe, or just that so much non-Rogue Moon content is out there for free, why pay me to do more? *Sigh!*)

 I may have to back out of this approach, I'll have to see.
 I'm only a bit more than three years from retirement age, and I'm hoping this approach will work until I retire and can write enough to be more liberal with the "samples" approach to selling my books.

 You would like to help me keep my stories flowing?
 Go to my sites (or Amazon or Barnes & Noble) and buy my books.
 All the books sold at my own sites by Paypal earn me some 87% of their price tag (Paypal takes the other bit for processing the credit cards), and Amazon and B&N give me like 70% of the price tag for what I sell through them.

-I currently work a job that pays well, but I've had to drop from five days a week to four days last year due to physical reasons, and am about to make that only three days (then later on, only two, etc.).
+I currently work a job that pays well, but I've had to drop from five days a week to four days last year and now am starting to only work three-day weeks (Monday, Wednesday and Friday) due to physical reasons.
+Those reasons don't impact my writing (short and interrupted stints at the computer to write at home versus uninterrupted marathon sessions at the office, you see the difference) so I hope to make up this loss of income by increasing my writing both for fans and for general publication.
 If I can make enough money between now and my retirement to retire in a decent style (and not have to sit at a corner newsstand and hawk newspapers and magazines instead), I will continue to keep all you guys and gals furnished with plenty of gay porn stories.